trueadm/t7/readme.md

 ## Support

-Currently, only Firefox 34+ and Chrome 41+ support ES2015 template strings.
+Currently, Safari 9+, Microsoft Edge, Firefox 34+ and Chrome 41+ support ES2015 template strings.
 However, there are transpilers (such as [Babel](https://babeljs.io/) or Traceur) that provide support for ES2015 templates.
-This should not affect usae of t7 in produciton mode, as the precompiler will provide support for IE6+.
+This should not affect usage of t7 in produciton mode, as the precompiler will provide support for IE7+.